Fungi CLI Quick Start

 Add Allowed Peers

-Or use the short alias:
+Or use the short top-level alias:

 To view the current list of allowed peers: